 Intel has identified security vulnerabilities that could potentially impact certain PCs, servers, and IoT platforms.

-Systems using Intel ME Firmware versions 11.0.0 through 11.7.0, SPS Firmware version 4.0, and TXE version 3.0 are impacted.
+Systems using Intel ME Firmware versions 6.x-11.x, servers using SPS Firmware version 4.0, and systems using TXE version 3.0 are impacted.
 You may find these firmware versions on certain processors from the:

 - Intel® Xeon® Processor E3-1200 v5 and v6 Product Family